rodrigoffonseca/VMwareHorizonScripts/README.md

 > az ad sp create-for-rbac -n "VmwareHorizon" --role Contributor --scopes /subscriptions/{Your_SubscriptionID}

-Take not of the output of this command, you will need the following information on Horizon Cloud configuration:
+Take note of the output of the command, you will need the following information to add you Azure Subscription to Horizon Cloud:

 >   **"appId": "YOUR-APPLICATION-ID",**